Household Composting FAQs

 Is this a subscription or a service?

 It’s both.
-Your membership:

 Do you offer support or advice?

-Yes.
 Members receive:

 -

-Clear guidance on using the system
+clear guidance on using the system

 -

-Access to workshops and events
+access to workshops and events

 -

-Ongoing support if you have questions
+ongoing support if questions come up

 About Generation Soil